Great brands don't build themselves.

 Global Creative Director, 2025–Present

-The Challenge: Pizza Hut operates across 110+ markets in an $8.2B system, with no unified global creative language and no in-house team built to create one.
+The Challenge: Pizza Hut operates 20,000 restaurants across 100+ markets in an $13B system, with no unified global creative language and no in-house team built to create one.
 Every market was doing its own thing.
 The brand had scale without coherence.

 Roy joined as the founding creative leader of Pizza Hut's first-ever Global Marketing Team, built to change that.
 His mandate wasn't to produce campaigns.
 It was to build the creative infrastructure, establish the brand language, and lead the most significant global rebrand in the company's history.